MatthewChow03/memory-chat/README.md

 - **Selective Logging**: Add individual messages to your log with one click
 - **Smart Organization**: Create folders to organize related messages
 - **Semantic Search**: Advanced vector-based search for finding relevant messages
-- **TF-IDF Fallback**: Traditional keyword-based search as an alternative
 - **Message Reuse**: Add logged messages back to your prompt with formatting
 - **Bulk Operations**: Add entire conversations or folder contents to your prompt
 - **Modern UI**: Clean, responsive interface with tabs and search functionality